Our Psychologists

 Dr. Iris Torchalla

-Dr. Torchalla is a Clinical Psychologist registered with the College of Psychologists of British Columbia.
+Dr. Torchalla is a Clinical Psychologist registered with the College of Health and Care Professionals of BC.
 She specializes in the treatment of individuals with trauma-related conditions, including persons with occupational stress injuries and work-related posttraumatic stress disorder (PTSD), individuals with complex PTSD resulting from accumulating trauma, and those with trauma and comorbid conditions (e.g., concurrent substance use, suicidality, dissociation, or other mental health concerns).

 Originally from Germany, Dr. Torchalla completed a nursing education program and worked as a nurse for several years before studying psychology.
 She received her Ph.D. and clinical psychology training at the Eberhard Karls University and the University Psychiatric Hospital in Tübingen, Germany.
 She completed an accredited cognitive-behaviour therapy training program and attended additional professional development workshops in trauma-focused psychotherapies, acceptance and commitment therapy, dialectical behavior therapy, and motivational interviewing.
 Until 2008, she worked as a clinician and researcher at the Tübingen University Psychiatric Hospital.
 Over the years, she developed her interest and expertise in studying and treating trauma-related problems, and sought advanced training in various evidence-based psychotherapies for PTSD involving exposure, cognitive and emotional processing, as well as eye movement desensitization and reprocessing (EMDR).
 After moving to Canada and prior to opening the West Coast Resiliency Centre, she worked at the Vancouver Pain Clinic, where she led a multidisciplinary treatment program for individuals with work-related trauma.
 She also held research affiliations with the British Columbia Centre of Excellence for Women’s Health and the Centre for Health Evaluation and Outcome Sciences (CHÉOS) in Vancouver, and has been working in private practice.
 Dr. Torchalla has published more than four dozen articles and book chapters on trauma, mental health and addiction.
 She has presented her research at national and international conferences, has held seminars and lectures on trauma and substance use, and has trained clinicians in evidence-based treatment for PTSD.
 Dr. Torchalla believes in her clients’ resilience and ability to overcome challenging life conditions, and finds her work as a psychologist meaningful and gratifying.
 Outside of her work, she loves travelling, hiking, kayaking, camping, and spending time with her family and friends.